oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_accounts.rst

       .. note:: In new installations of OroCRM (2.0 and higher) the functions of a Sales channel are reduced to enabling Business Customers and controlling their grouping at the Account view.
 It is, therefore, no longer essential to create a Sales channel to enable leads and opportunities – these are enabled as features.

       .. image:: /user_guide/img/accounts/accounts_view_channels_2.png
-         :alt: Opportunity in customers lazysize
+         :alt: Opportunities for customers displayed in the sales channel on the account page

     * Within a **Commerce** Channel, there are seven tabs with Commerce customer-related information: